• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Humana HMO

-Health Savings Account (HSA) - Blue Cross and Blue Shield of Louisiana Pelican HSA775
+Health Savings Account (HSA) - Pelican HSA775

 Q How does an HSA work?

-A A Health Savings Account, or HSA, is an employee-owned account used to pay for qualified medical expenses, including deductibles, medical co-pays, prescriptions and other eligible medical, dental and vision costs.
+A A Health Savings Account, or HSA, is an employee-owned account used to pay for qualified medical expenses, including deductibles, medical co-pays, prescriptions, and other eligible medical, dental and vision costs.
 To enroll in an OGB HSA, you must enroll in the Pelican HSA775.
 Both employees and employers can contribute to a HSA, but the funds are owned by the employee.
 The HSA funds are available even if you are no longer employed by an OGB-participating employer.
 The Pelican HSA plan is only available to Active Employees.
 For a list of covered expenses visit www.healthequity.com/qme.

 Q Does it rollover every year?

 A Yes.
-Unused funds will rollover until it reaches the in-network out-of-pocket maximum.
-So for example, if you are on an employee-only plan, your unused funds will rollover until it reaches $5,000.
+Unused funds will roll over until it reaches the in-network out-of-pocket maximum.
+So for example, if you are on an employee-only plan, your unused funds will roll over until it reaches $5,000.

 Q Can retirees participate in the HSA plan?